danilodileo/magmap/docs/usage.md

 With [Kraken2](https://ccb.jhu.edu/software/kraken2/), you can generate a table listing the taxonomic classification for each sample.
 The pipeline also supports [Taxburst](https://taxburst.github.io/taxburst/) for visualization of Kraken2 results.

+`Kraken2`runs as default and it will download a standard [database](https://benlangmead.github.io/aws-indexes/k2).
+If you don't want to use `kraken2` set the parameter `--skip_kraken2 true`.

-You can provide a custom Kraken2 database using the parameter `--kraken2_db`.
+You can also provide a custom Kraken2 database using the parameter `--kraken2_db`.
 For detailed instructions on building a database, please refer to the [Kraken2 documentation](https://ccb.jhu.edu/software/kraken2/).

 Example usage: